intershop/intershop-pwa/docs/guides/propagating-environment-variables.md

 1. The environment variable is accessed by the SSR process running with _node.js_ (via _process.env_).
 2. An effect running in Angular Universal extracts these properties and puts them into the state management.
 3. Upon completing the initial page response, the NgRx state is [dehydrated][dehydrated-rehydrated] and appended to the HTML document.
-4. The browser boots up angular and [rehydrates][dehydrated-rehydrated] the state, effectively completing the transfer of the property.
+4. The browser boots up angular and [re-hydrates][dehydrated-rehydrated] the state, effectively completing the transfer of the property.

 For extracting the environment property, you can use the methods of the `StatePropertiesService`.